Yevadu: Plot

-Instead, Satya sends copies of the pics to Veeru, in order to turn him against both Ajay and Sruthi.
-Satya then convinces Ajay that the only way to save Sruthi from Veeru's ire is to kill Veeru, which would also allow Ajay to gain his brother's position.
-However, Veeru's henchmen kill Ajay and Veeru gets killed by Satya after revealing himself.
+Ram sends some compromising pictures of Ajay and Sruthi to Veeru.
+Ram then convinces Ajay that the only way for him to be with Sruthi and free from Veeru's ire is to kill him, which would also allow Ajay to gain his brother's position.
+However, Veeru's henchmen kill Ajay and later Veeru gets killed by Ram after revealing his true identity.
 He apologizes to Sruthi for using her and departs from Visakhapatnam.
 On the way, a mysterious person named Raja attacks Satya, but is later killed.
 Suspecting that the attack might have something to do with his new face, Satya visits Dr. Sailaja.
 When they meet, Sailaja confesses that she has given Satya the face of her deceased son, Charan; she then goes on to explain the circumstances surrounding Charan's death.

 Past: Charan is a happy-go-lucky rich graduate who hangs out with his friends and girlfriend Manju.
 One of his friends, Shashank, questions the local don, Dharma, regarding his illegal acquisition of lands by exploiting the neighbourhood.
 Threatened, Dharma kills Shashank, after which Charan begins to raise support among the local population to revolt against Dharma.
 Again threatened, Dharma approaches another one of Charan's friends, Sharath, promising to establish his political career if he kills Charan.

 Charan and Sharath go to Visakhapatnam to attend a wedding.
 On their return, they board the same bus as Satya and Deepthi.
 When the bus was stopped, Sharath pulls a knife on Charan and the two engage in a fight.
 Veeru's men simultaneously enter the bus.
 Deepthi is killed inside the bus while Charan and Sharath's struggle has led them outside the bus, where Charan is stabbed to death.
 Charan's body is sent to Sailaja, who after observing Satya's urge to live decides to transplant her son's face onto Satya, rather than simple plastic surgery.
 Before Sailaja could inform Satya about Charan, Satya had left the hospital.

 Present: Leaving Sailaja, Satya visits the neighbourhood, under the guise of Charan.
 After meeting the locals, he decides to avenge Charan's death.
-First, he meets Sharath in a political meeting and, using the shock of Charan seemingly being alive, makes him kill Dharma.
+First, he meets Sharath in a political meeting, using the shock of Charan seemingly being alive, makes him kill Dharma.
 Satya makes the slum people follow Sharath to Dharma's house.
 Sharath stabs Dharma, who in turn kills Sharath.
 However, the villagers followed by Satya, teamup and kills Dharma.
-Later, Satya meets Manju, who is shown living in a distant land, mourning Charan's death.
+Later, Satya meets Manju as Charan.